TommyLe3825/C-Plus-Plus-Full-Course/IntrotoCPP/README.md

 * Memory is allocated using the <b>new</b> keyword: int* p = new int[size];
 * After the allocated memory is no longer needed, we can free it up using delete: delete[] p;

+## Loading...
+(Functions): **
+It’s very common to have a "preloader" component, especially in multifunctional apps and websites.

+Task: Complete the given function to output "Loading...", then call it